Introduction

 - Could lead to increased costs and complexity when managing multiple IAM solutions.

-- Might not provide the same level of integration and compatibility with Microsoft Cloud services and applications as Entra.
+- Might not provide the same level of integration and compatibility with Microsoft Cloud services and applications as Entra ID.

 Microsoft Entra ID